bigangryguy/angular-domain-txt/README.md

 You will need to install [Node.js](https://nodejs.org/en/) on your system.
 Instructions for that depend on your OS; go to the Node.js website for detailed instructions.

+The frontend expects to pull its data from this [REST API](https://github.com/bigangryguy/flask-domain-txt).
+That server will need to be running for the frontend to operate fully.

 ### Installation